 In general, it is expected that the improvement of truncation makes parameter dependence mild.
 For instance, it has been actually seen in Ref.
-[101] that by taking sub-leading effects into account, one can realize almost the gauge-parameter independence of the order parameter for spontaneous chiral symmetry breaking in quantum chromodynamics.
+[101] that by taking sub-leading effects into account, one can realize almost the gauge-parameter independence of the order parameter for spontaneous chiral symmetry breaking in quantum chromodyanmics.
 An interesting question therefore is how much gauge dependence is reduced by the improvement of the gravitational sector, especially by constructing the full non-perturbative propagator [102-105].
-It is also expected that systematic improvements of vertices [53, 106-114] beyond the background-field approximation reduce gauge and parametrization dependences.